remingm/Cryptocurrency-Price-Forecaster/README.md

 # stonk-pix-ai
-this is the repo for the revolutionary stonk pixer, utilizing ai, blockchain, cloud, and synergy
+this is the repo for the revolutionary stonk pixer. utilizing ai, blockchain, cloud, and synergy